betsee/betse/doc/md/INSTALL.md

 ###### OpenBLAS

-OpenBLAS is a more performant (but often less stable) optimized BLAS and LAPACK implementation.
-While ATLAS is recommended for new users, users requiring improved performance may benefit from installing OpenBLAS instead.
+OpenBLAS is a more performant (but less stable) optimized BLAS and LAPACK implementation.
+While ATLAS is recommended for new users, experienced users requiring improved performance may benefit from installing OpenBLAS instead.
 OpenBLAS is installable in a system-wide manner as follows:

     $ sudo apt-get install build-essential libopenblas-dev && sudo update-alternatives --set libblas.so.3 /usr/lib/openblas-base/libopenblas.so.0 &&